marc2332/bliss/doc/docs/beacon_install.md

 * The configuration files directory is set to `/users/blissadm/local/beamline_configuration`
 * The configuration web application is available at `http://localhost:9030`
 * The Beacon TANGO database service is disabled
+* The LogServer service is disabled by default
+* The LogViewer application is normally available at `http://localhost:9080` (disable by default)

 !!! note
     At ESRF there is at least one Beacon server per beamline.